rmzvalisa/AlignmentWVS/README.md

 # AlignmentWVS
 This repository hosts the code for reproducing the SMR paper on the WVS data: Remizova A., Rudnev M., Davidov E. (2022) In search of a comparable measure of generalized individual religiosity in the World Values Survey.
-Sociological Methods and Research, 1-33. doi: 10.1177/00491241221077239
+Sociological Methods and Research, 1-33. [doi: 10.1177/00491241221077239](https://doi.org/10.1177/00491241221077239)

-All results can be found in the paper and at the OSF repository those link is provided in the paper: https://osf.io/ru4sh
+All results can be found in the paper and at the [OSF repository](https://osf.io/ru4sh) those link is provided in the paper

 Abstract